 If you pay for overnight delivery each-way and pay an extra $60 for expedited service through the government (not through a company offering expedited passports service) you will most likely receive your passport within four weeks of application.
 If you make an appointment and go into a regional passport office, you will probably get your passport within two weeks, according to the government (but likely much sooner).

 Method #1: How to Rush Passports Yourself

 This is how to rush your passport application if you're not leaving the country within the next two weeks; if you're leaving within two weeks, see Method #2.

-- Prepare your passport application materials -- find out what to do if you don't have a U.S. birth certificate
+- Prepare your passport application materials and, if necessary, find out what to do if you don't have a U.S. birth certificate

 - Find the passport application address you will need

 - Contact that passport office to ascertain what payment methods will be accepted